dalmatinerdb/docs/benchmarks.rst

 +-------------+--------------+----------+

-Query performed: The maximum nwait per hour over the last day for 7 VMs.
+Query performed: The maximum usage per hour over the last day for 7 VMs.

 .. code-block::
    sql